Hydrofoiling: Can you change your rear wing?

 Naish adjustable rear wing pitch

 Some foils offer an adjustable rear wing (Naish) or come with washers for that purpose (Neil Pryde).
-If yours does not, thin washers or gaskets work best and not all systems allow for it.
-Remember to use a washer or shim that supports the wing or you could end up with a squirely rear wing that feels out of control.
+If yours does not, thin washers or gaskets work best, but not all systems allow for it.
+Remember to use a washer or shim that supports the wing or you could end up with a squirrelly rear wing that feels out of control.

 Written and produced by Tucker Vantol, Ryan (Rygo) Goloversic

 Mackite's resident surf and "Hydrofoil junkie."
 You can either catch him on the phones or on the water at dawn testing new gear.
-He is proficient at a myriad of sports, a shaper and passionate about getting his water time.
+He is proficient at myriad sports, a shaper, and passionate about getting his water time.
 When he discovered kiteboarding it took over as his predominate sport.
 The same could be said about hydrofoiling.